 Henry S. Salisbury was elected trustee for three years.

-residences, public buildings, fine blocks and important manufactories from original sketches by artists of the
+From the book History of Monroe County, New York: with illustrations descriptive of its scenery, palatial residences, public buildings, fine blocks and important manufactories from original sketches by artists of the highest ability, by W.H.
+McIntosh.
+Philadelphia: Everts, Ensign and Everts, 1877.

 The following are Monroe County resident business people who contributed money to having this book printed.
-There was no note as to what
+The "s" means the date when they settled in Monroe Co. or set up business.

 Town of Sweden